 Child's Name

 Date of Birth

 Registration Group

 Medical condition or illness

 Name/type of medicine

 Expiry date

 How much (dose to be given)

 When to be given and for how long

 Quantity given to school

 Any other instructions

-The school is unable to give a child the f Please confirm that this is not the first d lose for your child.
-Yes / No (Please circle)
+The school is unable to give a child the f Please confirm that this is not the first d Yes / No (Please circle

-- e original container as dispensed by the
+Medicines must be in the e original container as dispensed by t the pharmacy

+If more than one medicine is to be giver n a separate form should be complete d for each one

-The above information is, to the best of the school staff administering medicine immediately, in writing, if there is any compared to the school staff administering medicine immediately. n a separate form should be completed for my knowledge, accurate at the time of w in accordance with the school policy.
-I w hange in dosage or frequency of the med arse prescriber or pharmacist prescriber) of riting.
-I give ill inform th ication (this e consent to se school s must be
+The above information is, to the best of the school staff administering medicine immediately, in writing, if there is any cladvice provided by a doctor, dentist, nu stopped. my knowledge, accurate at the time of in accordance with the school policy. hange in dosage or frequency of the n of writing.
+I giv I will inform th nedication (thi e consent to ne school s must be

 Parent's signature

-Print name Date
+Print name Dat te